 |Real Vertical ?||3,281′, Rank: 17|

 |Annual Snowfall ?||305″ claimed / 254″ actual, Rank: 68|

 I grew up in New Mexico and Taos was one of my family’s favorite destinations.
 When we first started going in the late 70’s, Ernie Blake was still frequently seen around the base area talking to guests.
 My father actually talked to him one day and loves to tell that story.

 Flash forward to 2016 and the core legend of Taos is still intact even though Ernie is gone.
 They still have a sign at the bottom that says “Don’t Panic!
 You are looking at only 1/30th of the resort.
 We have many easy runs too.”
 The sign is there because the runs at the bottom would all be considered double-black at most resorts and that’s the first thing you see when you arrive.
 I remember the fear that view inspired when I was 12 or 13.

-Everyone starts at the same base area and has to ride one of the 2 chairs that go straight up Al’s run.
-Al’s is a famous bump run where you can strut your bump skiing skills right in front of hundreds of people riding the slow chairs.
+Everyone starts at the same base area and has to ride Lift 1 straight up Al’s run.
+This is the only high-speed quad at the resort.
+Al’s is a famous bump run where you can strut your bump skiing skills right in front of hundreds of people on the chair.
 I remember back in the 80’s when one guy who was famous for JUST skiing that run.
 Al’s is named after Ernie Blake’s friend Dr. Al Rosen who used to ski the run with the aid of an oxygen tank after developing a heart condition.
 I need an oxygen tank to ski that run and I’m perfectly healthy!